ethereum/EIPs/EIPS/eip-1.md

 At least one author must use a GitHub username, in order to get notified on change requests and have the capability to approve or reject them.

-#### `resolution` header

-The `resolution` header is required for Standards Track EIPs only.
-It contains a URL that should point to an email message or other web resource where the pronouncement about the EIP is made.

 #### `discussions-to` header

-While an EIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the EIP is being discussed.
+While an EIP is a draft, a `discussions-to` header will indicate the URL where the EIP is being discussed.
 As mentioned above, an example of a place to discuss your EIP is [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect).

 As an exception, `discussions-to` cannot point to GitHub pull requests.